-Sin Ming Roti Prata near Upper Thomson counts as one of my favourites, and therefore I made it a point to visit its new outlet at Jalan Leban.
+Sin Ming Roti Prata near Upper Thomson counts as one of my favourites.
+(Note that it has closed its Jalan Lebun branch.)

 Sin Ming Roti Prata started with an unassuming presence with a small corner area of a Jin Fa kopitiam, and it still holds its own when it comes to popularity and a dedicated customer base.
 (Actually, there are many other good stalls here such as the Chicken Rice and Popiah found at this same coffee shop.)

 Run by father and son team Aziz and Faisal, it is one of those places happens to get both its prata and curries done well, so I would be happy to name this one of my favourite Prata stalls in Singapore.

 Be ready to stand in tediously long queues for the most part during peak hours, but some fans feel it is quite worth the wait.

 This outlet offers Prata of various fillings, Murtabak, Briyani, Mee Goreng, Nasi Goreng, and Ala Carte dishes such as Chicken Curry, Masala Chicken, Fish Curry and Sambal Udang.

 There must be at least a hundred permutations of the Prata, with choices of Banana Milk Prata ($3.50), Cheese Sausage ($4), Plaster Mushroom ($2.70), Garlic Egg Onion Chilli ($4.80), Cashew Prata ($3), Chicken Floss ($4), Strawberry ($3) to Kaya Prata ($3, only during PH).